Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 ### 2.2 Alignment with *mafft*

 This step arranges protein (or DNA) sequences to identify regions of similarity that may be a consequence of evolutionary relationships between the sequences.
-The input data for alignments could be either single copy orthologs from the OrthoFinder outputs, or assembled targeted capture sequence:
+The input data for alignments could be either single copy orthologs from the OrthoFinder outputs `Single_Copy_Orthologue_Sequences/OGXXXXXXX.fa`, or assembled targeted capture sequence:

 Alignment: `mafft Orthogroup1.fasta > Orthogroup1.output`